Whole Network Attitude Communications Customer Servic... Entrepreneur Global Marketpl... Health Care Marketing

 How are advertisers taking advantage of this content phenomenon and how has it changed the way consumers ultimately experience a brand?

-The Warren Miller 'Design-Win-Ride to Higher Ground' contest invited contest participants to submit artwork inspired by the Higher Ground film trailer in order to win prizes.
+The Warren Miller ‘Design-Win-Ride to Higher Ground’ contest invited contest participants to submit artwork inspired by the Higher Ground film trailer in order to win prizes.
 This interactive contest site allowed the participants to take full control of their boarding experience, and virtually step right into the Warren Miller film on a board designed by them.
 Grand prize winner includes a Revolution MFG snowboard made with graphics designed by the winner and a trip to Heavenly Resort.
-Check it out here: http://www.hendersonrobb.com/case_warren_miller.html

-Other recent examples include brands like Jones Soda, Cadillac and Bridgestone/ firestonelinks.
-Jones Soda is an example of a company that encourages its customers to create 'custom soda labels' with their label gallery now containing an amazing 285,285 pictures with some chosen as permanent, wide-distribution labels for Jones soda.
+Other recent examples include brands like Jones Soda, Cadillac and Bridgestone/ firestone.
+Jones Soda is an example of a company that encourages its customers to create ‘custom soda labels’ with their label gallery now containing an amazing 285,285 pictures with some chosen as permanent, wide-distribution labels for Jones soda.

 Cadillac recently launched a promotional campaign for the V-Series, whereby they encouraged participants to submit 5 second video clips with a chance to win prizes.
 The 5 second clip was then used in a Cadillac TV advertising campaign.